ATTENTION:

 Research Program & Scholarly Projects

-• A de novo literature review suitable for publication
+• A de novo literature or systematic review

 • Newly designed clinical pathway

-Although publication is not required, many projects result in publication and/or presentation at regional, national and international meetings.
+Although publication is not required, many projects are ultimately published or presented at regional, national and international meetings.

-Explore some of our recent scholarly projects, publications and presentations below.
+Explore some of our residents’ recent research projects, publications and presentations below.

 Scholarly Projects